-We are excited to announce that the Libraries have established a pilot Open Access Publishing Fund for 2016-2017.
-The fund is open to all Temple tenured or tenure-track faculty members.
-Postdoctoral fellows and graduate students may also apply, as long as there is at least one tenured or tenure-track faculty member listed as a co-author on the article.
+We are excited to announce that the Libraries will continue our Open Access Publishing Fund in 2018-2019.
+The fund is open to all current Temple faculty members.
+Current postdoctoral fellows, residents, and graduate students may also apply, as long as there is at least one faculty member listed as a co-author on the article.

 Authors with a journal article that has been accepted or is under consideration by an open access publisher are encouraged to apply.
 Authors simply fill out a brief application with their information, a copy of the article, and a copy of the journal acceptance letter (if available).
 Funds will be available on a first come, first served basis.
 The Libraries will aim to make a final decision regarding the application within two weeks’ time.
-If the request is approved, payment will be made directly to the publisher, upon receipt of an official invoice from the publisher.
-The Libraries cannot reimburse authors.
+If the request is approved, Libraries will transfer funds to authors’ research fund or departmental account.
+The Libraries cannot reimburse authors or pay publishers directly.

-- Applicants must be a Temple University tenured or tenure-track faculty member OR a postdoctoral fellow/graduate student with a tenured or tenure-track faculty member listed as a co-author.
+- Applicants must be a current Temple University faculty member OR a current postdoctoral fellow/resident/graduate student with a faculty member listed as a co-author.

 - Applicants with external grant funding that could cover, either in whole or in part, the cost of any publication and processing fees are ineligible.

-- Applicants must agree to deposit a copy of their publication in our Digital Library.
+- Applicants must agree to deposit a copy of their publication in our Digital Library, or any future library repository.

 - The publication must take the form of a peer-reviewed journal article.